Zoom, Best Practices for Meetings

 - A waiting room can be used to control entry to a meeting.
 Participants can be brought in as desired, either one at a time or all at once.

-- Participants can also ensure they are in the correct room, while they're waiting.
+- Participants can also ensure they are in the correct Zoom meeting, while they're waiting.

 - The waiting room also gives attendees a chance to test their audio configuration.